-- 30.1.1 they while taking off (prior to the instant at which they cease contact with the take-off board or ground), break the vertical plane of the take-off line with any part of their take-off foot / shoe, whether running up without jumping or in the act of jumping; or - 30.1.2 they take off from outside either end of the board, whether beyond or before the extension of the take-off line; or - 30.1.3 they employ any form of somersaulting whilst running up or in the act of jumping; or - 30.1.4 after taking off, but before their first contact with the landing area, they touch the runway or the ground outside the runway or outside the landing area; or - 30.1.5 in the course of landing (including any overbalancing), they touch the border of, or the ground outside, the landing area closer to the take-off line than the nearest break made in the sand; or - 30.1.6 they leave the landing area in any manner other than that described in Rule 30.2 of the Technical Rules. - When leaving the landing area, an athlete's first contact by foot with its border or the ground outside shall be further from the take-off line than the nearest break in the sand (which may be any mark made on overbalancing completely inside the landing area or when walking back, closer to the take-off line than the initial break on landing).
+- 30.1.2 they take off from outside either end of the board, whether beyond or before the extension of the take-off line; or - 30.1.3 they employ any form of somersaulting whilst running up or in the act of jumping; or - 30.1.4 after taking off, but before their first contact with the landing area, they touch the runway or the ground outside the runway or outside the landing area; or - 30.1.5 in the course of landing (including any overbalancing), they touch the border of, or the ground outside, the landing area closer to the take-off line than the nearest break made in the sand; or - 30.1.6 they leave the landing area in any manner other than that described in Rule 30.2 of the Technical Rules. - 30.2 When leaving the landing area, an athlete's first contact by foot with its border or the ground outside shall be further from the take-off line than the nearest break in the sand (which may be any mark made on overbalancing completely inside the landing area or when walking back, closer to the take-off line than the initial break on landing).